-Applied as a foliar spray is a popular treatment method, although they require more frequent application.
+It is a popular treatment method applied as a foliar spray, although they require more frequent application.

 To make your own foliar spray, you will need to:

-- Emulsify 1 quart of water by adding 1 teaspoon of Dawn dish liquid or pure castile soap and gently mixing.
+- Emulsify 1 quart of water by adding 1 teaspoon of Dawn dish liquid soap or pure castile soap and gently mixing.

-- Next, add in 1 teaspoon of clarified hydrophobic neem oil and fill a spray bottle.
+- Next, add 1 teaspoon of clarified hydrophobic neem oil and fill a spray bottle or garden sprayer.

-- Clarified neem oil has the Azadirachtin removed, leaving behind trace amounts of .5 to 3% percent.
+- Clarified neem oil removes the Azadirachtin, leaving behind trace amounts of .5 to 3% percent.

 - Spray down your plants thoroughly, making sure to get the undersides of leaves and any crevasses.